rtek1000/W1209-firmware-modified/README.md

 - Uses less program memory than the Arduino IDE.

 - Makefile compilation mode, similar to the [original](https://github.com/mister-grumbler/w1209-firmware) way.
-- - (No more editing the Makefile file manually to modify filenames).
+- - (No more editing the Makefile file manually to modify source filenames).

 - Navigation between files and references is easier than in the Arduino IDE.
 - - (apparently all functions working)